Rumo and His Miraculous Adventures: Plot summary

 The second book describes Rumo's journey to Netherworld/Hel—a kingdom ruled by Gornab the Ninety-Ninth, a cruel tyrant who is misshapen and insane.
 Among the inhabitants are the Dead Yetis, the Vrahoks, and Friftar, Gornab's right-hand man and translator who plans to overthrow the throne.
 General Tick-tock, a terrifying creation of metal and alchemy that leads the legendary Copper Killers, takes Rala from the abducted group of Wolpertings and uses her to perfect his machine of torture (the Metal Maiden).
 Rumo must fight his way across the Netherworld and back to rescue his kinsman from the horrors of Hel and save his beloved from her seemingly deadly fate.

-Illustration

-The book was illustrated by Walter Moers in a cartoon style.

-Characters

-Rumo

-Rumo, full name Rumo of Zamonia, is the main protagonist of this novel.
-He is a Wolperting, a species resembling anthropomorphic dogs with small horns that tend to have two varieties in terms of development.
-"Civilized" Wolpertings can speak and walk on their hind legs whereas "wild" Wolpertings are more dog-like in nature, never attaining the power of speech.
-Both varieties are equally feared for their almost supernatural abilities in combat, both types instinctively abandon their young in the wild, and both can have the characteristics of several different breeds of dog.
-Rumo has white fur and a wolf-like appearance with a v-shaped marking between his eyes.
-Rumo, like all other Wolpertings, is capable of "seeing" scents by visualizing them as different colors and he has incredibly sharp hearing.
-Despite his talents in fighting and incredibly fast reflexes, Rumo is perhaps the most dense Wolperting in this novel, making his attempts to win over his Silver Thread, Rala, very difficult.
-He is determined but a bit quick to violence, with an unusual talent for carpentry and woodworking.
-His weapon of choice is a two-pronged Demonic Sword that he got at the Weapons Tent at the city fair, though he shows slight regret at his choice in the next few days due to the constant jabbering of his talking sword.
-Despite this, he forms a partner-like relationship with the two sentient beings forged into his sword, Dandelion and Krindle.